10th Edition Competitive Faction Focus: World Eaters (Updated November 22, 2024)

 In our competitive faction focus articles wel talk about each faction, what they have to offer, how they play, and talk about a few list concepts to consider.
 In this article, we’re covering the World Eaters.

 The World Eaters are a faction who started 10th edition off in a rough place, and have been up and down since.
-They’re a heavily melee-focused army with some interesting tools and army-wide buffs in the form of Blessings of Khorne, which improves their movment and damage output.
-They’re currently in a pretty good place, following some marginal point drops in the June 2024 balance update.
+They’re a heavily melee-focused army with some interesting tools and army-wide buffs in the form of Blessings of Khorne, which improves their movement and damage output.
+Although the faction took some nerfs in the Q4 balance update, they’re in a solid place thanks to the game being pretty balanced right now.

 Changelog